-- The clothing is free from all references to drugs or alcohol, violence, sexism, and racism. - Clothing or accessories that could be classified as a potential weapon are not permitted (i.e. chains, spiked necklaces/bracelets, etc.). - Clothing that is not overly restrictive and allows for safe movement.
+- The clothing is free from all references to drugs or alcohol, violence, sexism, and racism. - Clothing or accessories that could be classified as a potential weapon are not permitted - Clothing that is not overly restrictive and allows for safe movement.